 The drive from Laguna 69 to Huaraz

 Remember that bone-jarring, brain-shaking 2-hour drive you experienced on the way up to Laguna 69?
 You have to do it all over again.
-And not only that, you’ll hit the bumps even harder because you’re going downhill.
+But it’s even worse than that because you hit the bumps even harder going downhill.

 And if you think that’s bad, the drive on the paved part involves speed bumps every kilometer or so.
-That didn’t bother you on the way there, but you’re going to hate it on the way back as you try to sleep!
+That didn’t bother you on the way there, but you’re going to hate it on the way back as you pray to anyone who’ll listen to just let you get 5 minutes of sleep!

-Oh, and the drive back is going to happen during rush hour – so it’s probably going to take 4 hours instead of three like it did for us.
+Oh, and the drive back is going to happen during rush hour – so it’s probably going to take four hours instead of three.

 Is Laguna 69 worth it?